mavlink/MAVSDK-docs/en/contributing/plugins.md

 ```cpp
 virtual void enable() = 0
 ```
-The `enable()` method is called when a device is discovered (connected).
-Plugins should do all initialization/configuration steps that require a device to be connected.
+The `enable()` method is called when a system is discovered (connected).
+Plugins should do all initialization/configuration steps that require a system to be connected.
 For example, setting/getting parameters.

 If any threads, call_every or timeouts are needed, they can be started in this method.